On Multiangle Discrete Fractional Periodic Transforms: Preliminaries

-Due to the (C)DFT's eigenvalue multiplicities, its eigenvectors $\boldsymbol{V}$ are not unique when $N \geq 4$, which led to numerous proposals for possible favorable choices.
-Several publications \cite{candan2000discrete, hanna2006hermite, serbes2011discrete, de2017discrete}, among others, construct standard DFT eigenvectors which approximate the continuous Fourier transform's eigenfunctions, the Hermite-Gaussian functions.
-(C)DFRFT realizations built from such eigenvectors are useful for LFM chirp processing, as then $\boldsymbol{W}^a$ compresses an LFM chirp with chirp rate $\textrm{arctan}(a \pi/2)$ into a small number of samples; this mimics the continuous fractional Fourier transform of order $a$, which rotates its input's Wigner-Ville distribution by $a \pi/2$ radians \cite{almeida1993introduction}.
+Due to the (C)DFT's eigenvalue multiplicities listed in Tab. \ref{tab:ev_dft}, its eigenvectors are not unique when $N \geq 4$, which led to numerous proposals for possible favorable choices.
+Several publications \cite{candan2000discrete, serbes2011discrete, de2017discrete}, among others, construct standard DFT eigenvectors that approximate the continuous Fourier transform's eigenfunctions, which are the Hermite-Gaussian functions.
+(C)DFRFT realizations built with such eigenvectors (whilst choosing $\boldsymbol{l}_{cso}$ or $\boldsymbol{l}_{se}$ following the definition of the chirp fractional Fourier transform \cite{cariolaro2002multiplicity}) are useful for LFM chirp processing, as then a (C)DFRFT of order $a$ compresses an LFM chirp with chirp rate $\textrm{arctan}(a \pi/2)$ into a small number of samples; this mimics the continuous fractional Fourier transform of order $a$, which rotates its input's Wigner-Ville distribution by $a \pi/2$ radians \cite{almeida1993introduction}.
 A comparison of CDFRFT realizations in terms of their chirp processing capabilities can be found in \cite{peacock2013comparison, bhatta2015comparative}.
-Other design criteria for standard DFT eigenvectors include sparsity and repeating elements \cite{de2019reduced}, a high degree of symmetry \cite{erseghe2003orthonormal} and complete generalized Legendre sequence-like eigenvectors \cite{pei2008closed}; a survey can be found in \cite{su2019analysis}.
-However, a universally "optimal" choice for the (C)DFT eigenvectors remains a subject of current research.
+Other eigenvectors of the standard DFT are sparse and have repeating elements \cite{de2019reduced}, a high degree of symmetry \cite{erseghe2003orthonormal} or are generated by a complete generalized Legendre sequence \cite{pei2008closed}; a survey can be found in \cite{su2019analysis}.
+However, a "universally optimal" choice for the (C)DFT eigenvectors remains a subject of current research.